alphagov/govuk-rfcs/rfc-040-dependency-resolution-service.md

 Introduce a Dependency Resolution Service that operates within the Publishing Pipeline.

-### Key responsibilities

-1) Keep track of content item dependencies
+This service would keep track of content item dependencies and provide an API to query this information.

-2) Automatically update content items whose dependencies have changed

-### Change to architecture
+### How would it keep track of dependencies?

+Content items currently reference other content items in the links hash.

+The dependency resolution service would consider these content items to be its dependencies.

+It would store these dependencies as a directed graph in a relational database (details TBC).

+### How would applications interact with the service?

 TBC

-- Should this sit in between the publishing api and the content store?
-- Should this be a separate service that the publishing api speaks to?
-- Should this be an additional responsibility of the publishing api?
+### What would the API look like?

+TBC

 &nbsp;